Hanna-N9/inventorymanagement/README.md

 - **Error Handling:** This application has informative errors to display clear error messages to the user when an action fails.

 ## Dependencies in Project
-- colorama: This is used to colorize text in terminal.
+- colorama: This is used to colorize text.
 - texttable: This is used to display structured tables.
 - faker
 - pytest